tushar0709/metflux_project/README.md

 # metflux_project
-The system that will detect frontal faces from uploaded image and also from the Device camera.
+The system that will detect frontal faces from image uploaded by user and The second part of the system will also be able to perform facial detection from the Device camera.